 Bay Olympic endeavors to provide support for the development of referees as much as possible and we work closely with the Auckland Football Federation, promoting their pathways for development.

-The following outlines are some of the courses offered by Auckland Football Federation.
+The following outlines are some of the courses offered by Northern Region Football Federation.
 For course dates click here.

 Club Based Referee Course